tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE Serverless 集群指南/购买 TKE Serverless 集群/资源规格_intl_en.md

 ## CPU Specifications

-The following table lists CPU specifications that TKE Serverless cluster provides for Pods in all regions where CPU resources are supported.
-TKE Serverless cluster also provides a set of CPU options.
+The following table lists CPU specifications that TKE serverless clusters provide for Pods in all regions where CPU resources are supported.
+TKE serverless clusters also provide a set of CPU options.
 Different CPU sizes correspond to different memory ranges.
 Select the CPU specification as needed when creating a workload.

 #### Intel
 | CPU (Cores) | Memory Range (GiB) | Granularity of Memory Range (GiB) |